Pondidum/pondidum.github.io/content/post/2017-07-28-serilog-context-with-structuremap-and-simpleinjector.md

 ---
-layout: post
+date: "2017-07-28T00:00:00Z"
+tags: c# structuremap simpleinjector di ioc
 title: Serilog LogContext with StructureMap and SimpleInjector
-tags: c# structuremap simpleinjector di ioc
 ---

 *This article has been updated after feedback from [.Net Junkie](https://twitter.com/dot_NET_Junkie) (Godfather of SimpleInjector).
 I now have a working SimpleInjector implementation of this, and am very appreciative of him for taking the time to help me :)*